zoolanders/documentation/src/pages/essentials-for-yoothemepro/oauth-keys-secrets.md

 ### ZOOlanders OAuth App

-For each service using the **OAuth** protocol, there must be an **OAuth App** created within the service with an approval process.
-Creating those is security-wise recommended, but is time-consuming and can be somewhat challenging.
+To use the OAuth protocol with a service, it is necessary to create an OAuth App within that service and go through its approval process.
+While creating an OAuth App is a recommended security measure, the process can be time-consuming and challenging.

-As a solution, we have created a **Web App** that acts as an intermediate step for all service-specific Apps we have already created and got approved for, which ultimately allows us to provide you with a simple and straightforward way to authenticate and grant permissions without having to go through the process your self.
+To address these challenges, we have developed a web app that acts as an intermediary for all service-specific apps that have already been created and approved.
+This approach provides a simple and straightforward way for you to authenticate and grant permissions without having to go through the process yourself.

 {% image %}
 ![ZOOlanders OAuth App](/assets/ytp/zl-oauth-app.webp)
 {% /image %}

 {% callout type="warning" title="Quota Limitations" %}
-When using our **OAuth App** the API quota is shared among other users, even though we didn't reach any limits so far it should be taken into consideration.
+It is important to keep in mind that when using our OAuth App, the API quota is shared among other users.
+Although we keep our requests optimized and have not yet reached any limits, it is still necessary to consider the possibility it might happen.
 {% /callout %}

 ---

 ### Custom OAuth App

-For high traffic sites, or for anyone that has the skills to do it, we strongly advise to create your own **OAuth App** and use it client **ID**/**Secret** when authenticating.
-That would avoid any possible quota limitations and enhance further security.
+We strongly recommend that high traffic sites, or anyone with the necessary skills, create their own OAuth App and use its client ID and secret for authentication.
+This approach helps to avoid any potential quota limitations and provides additional security measures.
+By creating your own OAuth App, you can have more control over the authentication process and tailor it to your specific needs.

 {% image %}
 ![Custom OAuth App](/assets/ytp/auths-custom-app.webp)